Chapter 4117-9 Negotiations

 (6) Such other factors, not confined to those listed above, which are normally or traditionally taken into consideration in the determination of issues submitted to mutually agreed-upon dispute settlement procedures in the public service or in private employment.

-(M) Immediately upon receipt, the exclusive representative shall make available, by posting or by other method reasonably calculated to inform the members of the employee organization in the unit, the findings, recommendations and summaries of the fact-finding panel together with a notice of the dates, times, and places where the employee organization’s members in the unit may vote to approve or reject the recommendations of the fact-finding panel.
+(M) Immediately upon receipt, the exclusive representative shall make available, by posting or by other method reasonably calculated to inform the members of the employee organization in the unit, the findings, recommendations, and summaries of the fact-finding panel together with a notice of the dates, times, and places where the employee organization's members in the unit may vote to approve or reject the recommendations of the fact-finding panel.
 A secret ballot election shall be conducted by the exclusive representative at the dates, times, and places set forth in the notice.
 Such election shall be conducted not later than seven days after the findings, recommendations, and summaries of the fact-finding panel are served pursuant to paragraph (C) of rule 4117-1-02 of the Administrative Code.
-Each member of the employee organization in the unit shall at the time and place of election be issued a ballot containing a choice of “approve” and a choice of “reject” the recommendations of the fact-finding panel.
+Each member of the employee organization in the unit shall at the time and place of election be issued a ballot containing a choice of "approve" and a choice of "reject" the recommendations of the fact-finding panel.
 There shall be no voting by proxy.
 The ballots shall be tallied immediately upon the conclusion of the election.
-Written verification of the date of the election, the vote tally, and the number of members of the employee organization in the unit shall be served upon the board and served upon the employer within twenty-four hours after the tally of ballots, but in no event later than twenty-four hours after the expiration of the seven-day voting period.
-The written verification must contain proof of service upon the employer pursuant to rule 4117-1-02 of the Administrative Code.
+Verification by electronic mail of the date of the election, the vote tally, and the number of members of the employee organization in the unit shall be served upon the board and served upon the employer within twenty-four hours after the tally of ballots, but in no event later than twenty-four hours after the expiration of the seven-day voting period.
+The verification must contain proof of service upon the employer pursuant to rule 4117-1-02 of the Administrative Code.
 Failure to serve upon the board and the employer the required voting information within twenty-four hours of the expiration of the seven-day voting period shall constitute failure to reject the recommendations, and the recommendations shall be deemed accepted as the resolution of issues submitted to fact-finding.
 Oral notification to the board or the employer shall not constitute timely compliance with this rule.

-(N) Immediately upon receipt, the employer’s representative shall make available to the appropriate legislative body the findings, recommendations, and summaries of the fact-finding panel.
+(N) Immediately upon receipt, the employer's representative shall make available to the appropriate legislative body the findings, recommendations, and summaries of the fact-finding panel.
 Not later than seven days after the findings, recommendations, and summaries of the fact-finding panel are served pursuant to paragraph (C) of rule 4117-1-02 of the Administrative Code, the legislative body shall meet and vote to accept or reject the recommendations of the fact-finding panel.
-Written verification of the date of the vote, the vote tally, and the number of members of the legislative body shall be served upon the board and the exclusive representative within twenty-four hours after the vote count but in no event later than twenty-four hours after the expiration of the seven-day voting period.
-The written verification must contain proof of service upon the employee organization pursuant to rule 4117-1-02 of the Administrative Code.
+Verification by electronic email of the date of the vote, the vote tally, and the number of members of the legislative body shall be served upon the board and the exclusive representative within twenty-four hours after the vote count but in no event later than twenty-four hours after the expiration of the seven-day voting period.
+The verification must contain proof of service upon the employee organization pursuant to rule 4117-1-02 of the Administrative Code.

 Failure to serve upon the board and the employee organization the required information within twenty-four hours of the expiration of the seven-day voting period shall constitute failure to reject the recommendations, and the recommendations shall be deemed accepted as the resolution of issues submitted to fact-finding.
 Oral notification to the board or the employee organization shall not constitute timely compliance with this rule.